 This depends.
-If your employer posts the names of at least six doctors in your workplace and requires you to sign a Panel Acknowledgment stating that you will treat with these doctors, you must do so for 90 days.
+If your employer posts the names of at least six providers—three of which must be physicians—in your workplace and has you sign a Panel Acknowledgment stating that you will treat with these doctors, you must do so for 90 days.

-The Panel Acknowledgment must have been signed when you were hired and immediately following your injury.
-Absent these circumstances, you are free to treat with a doctor of your own choice.
-No matter what, you are always allowed to treat with the doctors of your own choosing beyond 90 days.
+The Panel Acknowledgment must have been signed when you were hired, when any changes were made and immediately following your injury.
+Absent these circumstances, you are free to treat with a doctor of your choice.
+No matter what, you are always allowed to treat with the doctors of your choosing beyond 90 days.
 Aside from the panel doctors, your employer may require you to attend a physical by a company-designated doctor up to two times per year.

 During the 90 days, you may select any of the choices provided by your employer.
 The list of healthcare providers must have no more than four coordinated care organizations and no fewer than three physicians, and if there are no chiropractors on the list, the employee can see a chiropractor of their choosing.

-Following your first visit, you must continue treatment with a doctor or a combination of doctors on the employer provided list for a period of 90 days, and once that time is up, you can see whichever doctor you’d like to see.
+Following your first visit, you must continue treatment with a doctor or a combination of doctors on the employer provided list for 90 days.
+Once that time is up, you can see whichever doctor you’d like.

-There is one special circumstance during the 90 day period you should also be aware of.
+There is one special circumstance during the 90-day period.
 If you are seeing one of the employer-listed doctors and he or she recommends invasive surgery, you have the right to obtain a second opinion by a physician of your choice.
-However, any treatment recommended as a result of a second opinion must be provided by one of the six or more employer-listed care providers if it takes place within the 90 day window.
+However, any treatment recommended as a result of a second opinion that falls withing the the 90-day window must be with one providers in the list provided by your employer.

 You do have to listen to the doctor, but you most likely won’t be thrown back into work full-time, as you’ll normally be told you’re able to perform “light-duty work.”